-- Mark Deployment Zones: Before continuing, players should mark off the Deployment Zones listed in the Game Mode, as various restrictions for setting up the battlefield are determined by these zones. - Place Terrain: Both players should then roll a die (re-roll ties).
+•Chosen by Players: Both players should roll a die (re-roll ties).
 The player rolling highest will select 1 Terrain piece from those available to them and place it anywhere on the battlefield outside a Deployment Zone and at least 6" (Short Range) from any other Terrain piece.
 Their opponent will then do the same.
 Continue alternating between players until 4 Terrain pieces have been placed.
-(If agreed upon, players may choose more than 4 Terrain pieces to use, for those who prefer a denser table or are playing on a larger-sized area.) - Place Objective Markers: Some Game Modes might list Objective tokens to be placed on the battlefield.
-See that specific Game Mode for rules on placing these markers.
+(If agreed upon, players may choose more than 4 Terrain pieces to use, for those who prefer a denser table or are playing on a larger-sized area.)